sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 #### Special attention for AMP

-For valid AMP output, you need to make sure the following two fields are available.
+For correct AMP output, you need to make sure the following two fields are available.
 These fields aren't required for non-AMP, but they are recommended.

 * **Image:** This image needs to be set in the in-post SEO social settings.
 	* Alternatively, you can use the Featured Image.
-* **Publisher:** The website must represent an Organization and it must include a logo.
+* **Publisher:** The website must represent an Organization, and it must include a logo.
 	* The logo is taken from **"SEO Settings -> Schema Settings -> Presence -> Website logo"**.
 	* Alternatively, you can set a site icon in Customizer, this requires theme support.